 Short Right Leg Syndrome - Signs and Symptoms

+Chatting with my Craniosacral instructor, Malcolm Hiort, a few years ago, he mentions that 68% of his clients have a short right leg.
+I go… “What?!?!” ”No...not possible!!!”
 We were taught to assess leg length in the Diploma of Remedial Massage at Swinburne Uni.
 I had not noticed a significant number of leg length discrepancies in clinical practice.
 Had I really been looking?
 Well...the truth of it was, I had not.
 Once I started doing regular assessments I observed many cases and after several months had to agree with my instructor.
-About once every year or two I encounter a short left leg.
-Of the rest, something in the order of three out of four clients on my table have a short right leg.
-We call this Short Right Leg Syndrome (SRLS).
+I rarely encounter a short left leg.
+Those sighted are the result of injury in their youth affecting growth.
+Of the rest, there is the occasional near even leg case and the vast majority of clients on my table have a short right leg.
+This is Short Right Leg Syndrome (SRLS).
 Most clients with SRLS are unaware of it and have a range of mild to acute symptoms affecting the backline of either lower limb, SIJ, back and/or neck.

 • Anterior rotation of the left hip.

 • Tight left hip flexors.

 • Sensitivity or pain on palpation of the left SIJ may be present but it is not always the case.

 • Subtle tightening and thickening through the back line of the left lower limb through glutes, hamstrings, calf, achilles and plantar fascia.
 Restricted ROM in straight leg raise of left lower limb.
 May degenerate into more acute pain and injury in specific locations such as plantar fasciitis, chronic compartment syndrome, achilles and hamstring tear/rupture, gluteal tightness/inactivity, piriformis syndrome and sciatic pain.